Nate Beasley

 Nathan Wayne Beasley (June 11, 1953 – March 10, 2010) was an American football running back.
-He played college football for Delaware State and Delaware before being selected in the 1976 NFL Draft by the Oakland Raiders, though he did not play with them.
+He played college football for the Delaware State Hornets and Delaware Fightin' Blue Hens before being selected in the 1976 NFL draft by the Oakland Raiders, though he did not play with them.

 Early life

 Beasley was born on June 11, 1953, in Austin, Texas.
 The son of Richard Beasley, an Air Force Sergeant, Nate Beasley lived in several different states and countries as a child, including "Japan, Alaska, Hawaii and most of the 50 states", according to The Morning News.
 He began playing football at the age of eight, while living in Japan.

 He first attended Male High School in Louisville, Kentucky, before moving to Delaware in 1967.
 There he played football at Dover Air Force Base High School.
 He was named best offensive backfield player in 1969.
 His final career high school match was the Blue–Gold All-Star game held in 1971, in which Beasley scored each touchdown for the Gold as they won 15–12.